seamplex/feenox/examples/laplace.markdown

 # Potential flow around an airfoil profile

-The Laplace equation can be used to model potential flow.
+The Laplace equation can be used to model potential flow, as illustrated with this example from [Prof. Enzo Dari] for his course “Fluid Mechanics” at [Instituto Balseiro].

 For the particular case of a airfoil profile, the Dirichlet condition at the wing has to satisfy the [Kutta condition].

 This example